-I'm not by any means a professional photographer, just an enthusiastic amateur who's been taking photographs for well over 50 years.
-Mostly, if I'm being honest, rubbish snapshots.
-But now I have some time on my hands to travel more and study the theory, I'm hoping to get better, particularly in the areas of Landscape and Street photography, which I suppose are my main loves.
-Although, as you will see from the banner above and from the images in my Gallery, nature is also way up there for me and a tiger safari in Kanha National Park in India in December 2017 gave the opportunity for what I think are some really great images.
-A stroll around the back streets of Delhi was also fascinating for the street photographer in me.
+I'm not a professional photographer, just an enthusiastic amateur and part time freelance, who's been taking photographs for well over 50 years.
+Until I got my first DSLR though, if I'm being honest, my efforts were pretty average.
+But now, having sold my events company a few years ago and having more time on my hands, I want to get back to travelling around the UK and overseas once the Covid restrictions are relaxed.
+I am a member of the Royal Photographic Society and I'm studying online for my NCFE Level 3 Diploma in Photography.
+Something that I hope will enable me to get a better understanding of the technical side of the art and improve my long exposure landscapes and street photography, which I suppose are my main loves.
+Although, you'll see from the images in my Gallery that wildlife is also way up there for me and you might guess from the banner above, I'm also a petrolhead with a love of Porsche 911s.
+A tiger safari in Kanha National Park in India in December 2017 gave the opportunity for what I think are some really great images and a stroll around the back streets and markets of Delhi and Mumbai were also fascinating for the street photographer in me.

 But then of course if that happens, I'll have to delete the sentence that says I'm not a professional!!!